darrenldl/blockyarchive/README.md

 ## Enhancements
 This implementation adds forward error correction on top of the SeqBox format by adding support for Reed-Solomon erasure code, and also allows arranging the blocks such that burst sector errors can be tolerated.

-Rsbx is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.
+rsbx is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.

 ## Features overall
 - Data recovery that does not depend on file system metadata(sector level recovery)